aleamerighi/multisearch-chrome-ext/README.md

 var inp;
 ```

 Then, store your favorite source urls inside variables as well.
-Notice the only thing that's missing at the end of the string is the text input that we want eventually to be defined by users.
+Notice the only thing that's missing at the end of the string is the text input that we want to be given by the user.

 ```
 var searchTwitter = 'https://twitter.com/search?q=';